 We will consider granting a remission of rates on property where any one or more of our policy objectives will be met.
 Any remission granted will be to the extent the objective relates to the entire property.

 Remissions (up to 100%) can apply to all rates except targeted rates for:

 - a. water supply

-- b. sewage disposal
+- b. sewage disposal wastewater

 - c. stormwater drainage or

-- d. the provision of rubbish and recycling services.
+- d. the provision of rubbish and recycling serviceskerbside collection or

+- e. rural halls.